Pupil Premium 2019-22

-Pupil Premium is a government initiative providing extra funding for pupils from less advantaged backgrounds.
+Pupil Premium is a government initiative providing extra funding for pupils from less advantaged backgrounds with the specific target of ‘closing the gap’ with other students.
 The Government has used entitlement to Free School Meals and those who are looked after in care as an indicator of focus.
-Pupil Premium is allocated to school with pupils on roll who are known to have been eligible for free school meals (FSM) at any time in the last six years.
-Children in care and children adapted are also included in the provision.
+Pupil Premium is allocated to schools with pupils on roll who are known to have been eligible for free school meals (FSM) at any time in the last six years.
+Children in care and children adopted are also included in the provision.
 Schools have the freedom to spend the Premium, which is additional to the underlying schools budget; in a way, they think will best support the raising of attainment for the most vulnerable pupils in order to close the gap in achievement.

-At Fazakerley High School, the targeted and strategic use of Pupil Premium will support helping such students to hit / beat their individual academic and personal development targets and goals.
+At Fazakerley High School, the targeted and strategic use of Pupil Premium will support helping disadvantaged students to reach and exceed their individual academic and personal development targets and goals.

 At Fazakerley High School

-- We work to ensure that the teaching and learning opportunities meet the needs of all pupils.
+- We work to ensure that the teaching and learning opportunities meet the needs of all pupils and that we provide students with individualised, aspirational targets which are challenging but achievable to ensure every student fulfils his/her potential.

-- We work to ensure that appropriate provision is made for Pupil Premium Pupils.
+- We work to ensure that appropriate provision is made for disadvantaged pupils.

-- In making provision for such pupils, we recognise that many Pupil Premium Pupils are already doing well.
+- In making provision for such pupils, we recognise that many disadvantaged pupils are already doing well.

-The range of provision for Pupil Premium could include:
+The range of provision for disadvantaged pupils include:

-- Providing a dedicated member of staff to liaise with parents / carers.
+- Providing a dedicated members of staff to liaise with parents / carers.

-It will be the responsibility of the Deputy Head, Assistant Head and Business Manger to produce a report for the Governing Body.
+It will be the responsibility of Mr Roberts, Mr Ollerton & Mrs Torley to produce a report for the Governing Body.
 This report will describe income, expenditure and its impact.

 The evaluation of this policy is based on how the school can close the gap between Pupil Premium and Non-Pupil Premium Students.
 Targets will be identified and evaluated termly and included in the School Improvement Plan.